I have a confession to make.

 I think we all have little secrets–secrets we think we can’t tell anyone because they are just so embarrassing.
 Or we think we are the only ones with kids who don’t want to shower, we are the only ones who get in a huge fight with our husband, or sleep in on Sunday, totally unprepared for church, because we stayed up too late on Saturday night watching Netflix.

 Whatever our little secrets are, I think it is safe to say that it would surprise you to know that even if your friends knew, they would love you.
 I mean, you still love me, right?
 I hope.
 I hope that my son’s indiscretions with the Pillsbury cake company don’t make you not like me.

 I think it would be great if this week, we made a goal to share a little secret with someone.
 To just be a little more transparent with our friends and family.
-Sometimes it can be the means of getting help for a problem, like Funfetti cake mix.
+Sometimes it can be the means of getting help for a problem, like a Funfetti cake mix addiction.